morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 account before making a purchase decision.

-- The drivers for the mt761xu based adapters are located in and maintained in the Linux kernel.
-They are Linux Wireless standards compliant and support WPA3.
+- The drivers for the mt761xu based adapters are located in and maintained in the Linux kernel which means using the adapter is plug and play.
+The drivers are Linux Wireless standards compliant and support WPA3.
 Their support for AP and Monitor modes is outstanding.

 - The drivers for the rtl88xx based adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux kernel they are using.
-As your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
+This is NOT an easy task and often leads to frustration.
+If you are able to find and install a driver for Realtek based adapters, as your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
 Lastly, the Realtek drivers are not Linux Wireless standards compliant nor do they support WPA3.

-Paying for a good quality USB WiFi adapter can make a lot of difference in your experience.
-Cheap, poor quality adapters can lead to a bad experience.
+Paying for a good quality USB WiFi adapter that is supported by in-kernel drivers can make a lot of difference in your experience.
+Cheap, poor quality adapters or adapters that use out-of-kernel drivers can lead to a bad experience.

 My opinion, based on experience using the tested adapters, is shown in the following
 categories: (the Top 3 are listed in order)